Or, How to Love God and How not to Love God

 The wise mother said, “You kids are only going off the little bit you know.
 You can’t always figure out things based on the little bit that you know.
 I know because I asked him, and he told me.”

 People are little children in God’s eyes.
 And he is so much bigger than us.
-We can only know the things that he tells us.
+We can only know what he tells us.
 We little children only look foolish when we try to figure out God.

 We need to recognize that we are only little children to God, and act accordingly.